Handmade BBQ Sauce from Scratch

 This recipe couldn’t be easier — just combine, simmer, and enjoy.

 Step 1: Add all ingredients to a medium saucepan and stir well to combine.
-Set the pan over medium heat and bring the mixture to a gentle simmer.
+Set the pan over medium-low heat and bring the mixture to a gentle simmer.
 Let it simmer for 10 minutes, stirring often to prevent sticking.

 Recipe FAQs